-Difference Between SOAP vs REST Web Service
+Difference Between SOAP and REST Web Service

 Web services is a service which is offered by an electronic device to some other machine which is communicating with one another via the internet.
 It’s in a way the only front-end interface of websites and applications which reside on user ’s devices.
 The data is stored on a remotely based server and sent to the client side machine by making use of APIs to provide web services for their third-party users.
 The architectures used by the APIs are different in different cases.